Hong Kong to cull 2,000 small animals after hamster COVID outbreak | DW | 18.01.2022

 All pet stores in the territory have also been instructed to stop selling hamsters.

-Local health authorities said they were not ruling out the possibility that there had been transmission between animals and humans.
+Health authorities said they were not ruling out the possibility that there had been transmission between rodents and humans.

 "We cannot exclude the possibility that the shopkeeper was in fact actually infected from the hamsters," said Edwin Tsui, a controller at the Centre for Health Protection.

-That's despite the US Centers for Disease Control and Prevention saying that animals do not appear to be a significant factor when it comes to the spread of the virus.
+The US Centers for Disease Control and Prevention's had said nonhuman animals did not appear to be a significant factor when it comes to the spread of the virus.

-The director of agriculture and fisheries Leung Siu-fai said told pet owners to observe good hygiene protocols.
+The director of Hong Kong's Agriculture, Fisheries and Conservation Department, Leung Siu-fai, said he told pet owners to observe good hygiene protocols.

-"If you own a hamster, you should keep your hamsters at home, do

 Hong Kong's Society for the Prevention of Cruelty to Animals expressed shock at the decision.